iluwatar/java-design-patterns/unit-of-work/README.md

 Use the Unit Of Work pattern when

 * The client is asking to optimize the time taken for database transactions.
-* When you want to boost the performance to get database records.
+* To send changes to database as a unit of work which ensures atomicity of the transaction.
-* You want reduce number of database calls.
+* You want to reduce number of database calls.

 ## Credits